NACBS-Huntington Library Fellowship

 Instructions

-Nominations and applications for the 2022 award are invited.
-Please note that the applications are due on July 15, 2022.
 Applications should consist of a curriculum vitae, a description of the dissertation research project, and two supporting letters (one from the applicant's dissertation advisor).
 The letters should include a description of the materials to be consulted at the Huntington and the reason that these are essential sources for the dissertation.
-Letters of recommendation should be submitted here.

-Applicants for the NACBS fellowship are also welcome to apply to supplement that award with a short-term award from the Huntington Library itself under the terms of its own fellowship competition, the closing date for which is November 15, 2022.
+Applicants for the NACBS fellowship are also welcome to apply to supplement that award with a short-term award from the Huntington Library itself under the terms of its own fellowship competition, the closing date for which is November 15, 2024.
 See: https://www.huntington.org/available-fellowships#short

 Committee